Gas grilling doesn't mean boring, bland meat. Here are 7 of the very best smoker boxes for gas grills to bring in the smoke.

 It’s made of stainless steel, so it’s extremely durable without being too heavy in weight.

-Its topside has wide holes to aid smoke flow, while it catches and keeps all ash at its base.
+Its topside has wide holes to aid smoke flow, while it catches and keeps all ash at its base for easy clean-up.

 #6.
 Grillaholics Smoker Box